-The purpose of this application is to set your team up for success on your Chapter Conservation Priority Campaign.
-By answering these application questions, your team will have the information needed to develop a team charge and a clear strategy for accomplishing its goal(s).
+The purpose of this form is to set your team up for success on your Chapter Conservation Priority Campaign.
+By answering these questions, your team will have the information needed to develop a team charge and a clear strategy for accomplishing its goal(s).
 Your campaign application answers will seed the start of a campaign plan and team-building.
 The Executive Committee (ExCom) will decide which proposals will be approved as Chapter priorities.

 (Note: Chapter Conservation Priority Campaigns are a prioritized set of campaigns that are distinguished from the Conservation Advisory Committee’s (ConsCom’s) on-going, non-priority campaigns and efforts.
 Designated chapter priority campaigns work within an approved budget allotment, separate from the ConsCom’s budget for other ongoing, non-priority efforts.)

 Criteria for Establishing a Campaign Priority:

 * The definition of “outcomes” is intended to coincide with the national Sierra Club Conservation Department’s definition of “External Outcomes: The ultimate, measurable changes in the world we intend to achieve through a given set of activities.”

 ** If a national campaign or program has funded a staff organizer in a particular chapter’s territory, it is smart for that chapter to formally establish this work as a chapter priority in order to fully leverage the work of staff (paid for by their campaign) to achieve shared goals and build the chapter’s visibility and organizational capacity through that campaign work.

 The Executive Committee will consider applications mid-year in rare necessary circumstances, but funding for approved mid-year applications will only be 1/3 of that available at the beginning of the year (unless there are additional unallocated funds in the priority campaigns budget).

 2014 application cycle begins with discussion at the October 2014 ExCom meeting.